oyranos-cms/oyranos-cms.github.io/wiki/OpenIccDirectoryProposal.md

 Technical implementation
 ------------------------

 The profile paths exist on system level in the file hierarchy.

+For the XDG variables see \[1\].

+### Linking

 Linking is allowed, as long as the system supports this, only inside the a OpenICC top entry path.
 So it is allowed to set a link from a special profile file name to a more general one.

 ` XYZ.icc => VENDOR/Vendor_XYZ.icc`